emaphis/FunctionalProgrammingUsingFSharp/src/Chapter03/Section_03_07.md

 These three steps wil be iterated.
 Problems in the Programming and Testing stages will find weaknesses in the Analysis stage.

-These activates will result in the `technical documentation` consisting of the following:
+These activities will result in the `technical documentation` consisting of the following:

 1. `Interface definition` The users view of the program is presented in the interface.
 The interface contains the declaration of the types of data and a specification of each function.
 2. `Program` A declaration of each entity in the interface definition.